jmm7621/sup_material/index.md

 ## YouTube Playlist
 We showcase a variety of predictions on both the R3s and PianoYT datasets.
-For comparison we provide two versions of each video, one with predicted audio and another with the true audio.
+For comparison on the R3s dataset we provide two versions of each video, one with predicted audio and another with the true audio.
 Videos with predictions generated through our model are marked with "Predicted Notes", while videos using the true audio track are marked with "True Notes".
+For videos from the PianoYT dataset we provide a link to the original YouTube video in the description.

 url: https://youtube.com/playlist?list=PLyLgj1bgnXAc1SmWUDLV_OcTP6IGxkjZF&si=Lp7f8Dhvee0BLsBG